michael-lin01/MKS21X-FinalProject/README.md

-remove the T's and g's and G's etc unicode characters for plane? add map to display how shortcuts interacting with destroying planes
+remove the T's and g's and G's etc unicode characters for plane? add map to display how shortcuts interacting with destroying planes add animating for planes climbing the ladder rungs when doing long haul shortcuts

 CONTROLS:
 hit Space to interact (and to roll a die)